enghamza-AI/signal-vs-noise-simulator/README.md

-# signal-vs-noise-simulator
-Exploring the Impact of Noise on Machine Learning: A Simple Signal vs Noise Simulator
+# Signal vs Noise Simulator

+This project demonstrates how a simple linear regression model can fail to accurately learn the underlying pattern in data when noise is added.

+## Requirements

+- Python 3.7+